hypertrack/live-app-ios/README.md

         })
  ```

  Now to see the result, go to the other device and set up the user.
-After that click on 'Track a Live Location Trip' and paste/enter the lookupId which you have recieved from the first user.
+After that click on 'Track a Live Location Trip' and paste/enter the ```lookupId``` which you recieved from the first user.

 #### Step 2.
 Join the trip